Home Data Reporting Investigation Immunization Resources

 Every year in the United States, millions of people get sick with influenza (the flu).
 Influenza epidemics in the U.S. usually occur during the winter months.
 According to the Centers for Disease Control and Prevention (CDC), an estimated 23,607 (range 3,349-48,614) influenza-associated deaths and over 200,000 influenza-associated hospitalizations occur every year in the United States.
 The highest rates of influenza infection occur among children, but the risks for serious health problems, hospitalizations, and deaths from influenza are higher among people 65 years of age or older, very young children, and people of any age who have medical conditions that place them at increased risk for complications from influenza.
 Anyone though, including healthy people, can get influenza, and serious health problems from influenza can occur at any age.
-The severity of an influenza season varies from year to year and depends on the strains of circulating influenza viruses, infection rates, and the levels of protective antibody in the population.
+The severity of an influenza season varies from year to year and depends on many things including: the strains of circulating influenza viruses, how much flu vaccine is available, when the vaccine is available, how well the flu vaccine is matched to flu viruses that are causing illness, and the levels of protective antibody in the population.

 A primary feature of the influenza virus is that it regularly undergoes genetic and/or recombination changes, which if dramatic enough, can result in the creation of an influenza virus never seen before in humans.
 Since the population would not have antibody protection against this new form of influenza virus, and if it were highly contagious and infectious, the potential for a worldwide epidemic (pandemic) would be increased.
 During most pandemics in the past, the rates of illnesses and deaths from influenza-related health problems have increased dramatically worldwide.
 During the 1918-19 "Spanish Flu" pandemic, it is estimated that over 20 million deaths occurred worldwide, including over a half-million Americans.
 Influenza can have a very serious and severe impact on public health.

 Symptoms of influenza usually come on suddenly, one to four days after the virus enters the body, and may include fever, headache, sore throat, body aches, tiredness, dry cough, and nasal congestion.
-Among children, otitis media (middle ear infection), nausea, and vomiting are also commonly reported with influenza.
-Most people who get influenza will feel better in one to two weeks, but others will develop more serious complications.
+Among children, otitis media (middle ear infection), nausea, vomiting, and diarrhea are also commonly reported with influenza.
+Most people who get influenza will usually feel better in less than two weeks, but others will develop more serious complications.

 In people with chronic medical conditions such as heart or lung disease, influenza can lead to pneumonia and other life-threatening illnesses.
 Older adults account for more than 90% of deaths attributed to pneumonia and influenza.
 Young children with influenza can develop high fevers, and a small percentage of children hospitalized with influenza can have febrile seizures.
 Deaths from influenza are uncommon among children, but do occur.
 Influenza has also been associated with neurological problems, Reye’s syndrome, muscle inflammation, and heart inflammation.